ARQ helps KBB and interior teams turn exported AutoKitchen room views into client-ready visuals without asking the

 If your team already prefers PNG for important presentations, keep doing that.
 If JPG is the normal preview format,

-the workflow can still work, but the review standard should stay grounded in the source quality.
+the workflow can still work, but the QA and approval context should stay grounded in the source quality.
 ARQ already has

 separate guidance for PNG exports and